 – Develop deeper connections with self and others

-I am a Somatic Counselor (MA), and Somatic Experiencing Practitioner (SEP) and assist in training new students.
+I am a Somatic Counselor (MA), Somatic Experiencing Practitioner (SEP), Early Developmental Trauma,, Somatic Attachment Therapist, Mindsight, also I am trained in sensorimotor psychotherapy and EMDR.
 For more information on Somatic Experiencing, go to www.traumahealing.org or read Waking the Tiger by Peter Levine, PhD. for an introduction.

 I am also a registered with the United States Association of Body Psychotherapy